Paper-CTS-Games/JLLang/README.md

 # JLang
-Similar to Java, but more understandable.
+Similar to Java, but more understandable language.